Jingo-Finance/docs/docs/sdk/core/reference/classes/Ether.md

 • `get` **wrapped**(): [`Token`](Token.md)

-Return the wrapped version of this currency that can be used with the Pegasys contracts.
-Currencies must implement this to be used in Pegasys
+Return the wrapped version of this currency that can be used with the Jingo contracts.
+Currencies must implement this to be used in Jingo

 #### Returns